YichenWangs/second-yr-talk/source.md

 ???

 Mixed reality affordance
-I wanted to understand what was an instrument playing experience in mixed reality and what was a genuine design, through *free hand interaction*
+I wanted to understand what was an instrument playing experience in mixed reality and what was a genuine design, through this intimate *free hand interaction*

 - defining requirements using themselves as a user, getting an empathic understanding of a situation [6, 59],
 - experimenting and tinkering with ideas with their own bodies [16],